totherme/blog/content/post/agile-and-program-logic.md

 Recall the list of three things I claimed you need to build awesome software (right at the top of this page).
-Wouldn't it be great if engineers working on (1) and academics working on (2) had independently stumbled on the same idea of "locality"?
+Wouldn't it be great if engineers working on "Specification" and academics working on _Implementation_ had independently stumbled on the same idea of "locality"?
 If so, then that commonality might be interesting in its own right;
 but perhaps it could also be exploited by academic toolsmiths to produce some awesome new tools that fit well into our processes here in industry.